Abid9806/Datascience-FPL-assignment-on-operators-and-hello-world/README.md

-# To-perform-all-arithmetic-operations
+# To-perform-all-logical-operator
-Program to understand various arithmetic operations
+To understand the basic concept of logical operators used in C language.